-Copyright was considered a rather esoteric area of the law before the web became popular.
+Legal commentators long considered copyright a rather esoteric area of the law before the web became popular.
 My, how things have changed.
 Copyright is now the single most commonly litigated legal issue in the online world as content creators attempt to protect their creations.
-In this article, we take a look at frequently asked questions regarding copyright and have a go at providing answers to those questions.
+In this article, we have a go at copyright FAQ.

 What is Copyright?